Moxy Hotel Edinburgh Airport

 “Our car park was often over-run with unauthorised users who would simply leave their cars with us rather than pay for official airport parking.
 This not only took up valuable space allocated for genuine customers, creating a number of complaints, but it also prevented daytime guests using our facilities, limiting our revenue potential.

-The impact on our time and incomes was one thing but worse still was the side access road which leads to the property – owned by someone else, people often double parked which would certainly obstruct a delivery vehicle or even worse, an ambulance in the event of an emergency.
+The impact on our time and incomes was one thing but worse still was the side access road which leads to the property, people often double parked which would certainly obstruct a delivery vehicle or even worse, an ambulance in the event of an emergency.

 Other hotels in the area suffer from similar issues.
 It was absolutely crucial that there was an effective deterrent in place to prevent these problem behaviours – without it, our guests can’t get parked, our business is forced to manage the impact and quite literally, lives are being put at risk.”